ThomasFlorelli/jobs/part2/README.md

 ### Constraints

+Reuse and upgrade your work for part 1.

 You will find recipes in the recipes folder, create your own to make your app funnier and more personnalized.
-The constraints are the same than part 1’s.

 ### Bonus